-- Remove build directory
+- · Remove build directory

 - · Create Storage Class

 - · Create namespace and vault auth

 - Deploy CENM services

-- · Check that network service uri are reachable
+- Check that orderer uri are reachable

 - · Deploy nodes

 deploy_nodes.yaml

 This ansible playbook should be used when deploying only the nodes.
 This can be used when the CENM Services are already up and managed by a different network.yaml.
 This calls the below supporting roles in sequence.